This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Is pumpkin a vegetable or fruit?

-According to the Better Health Foundation, although we typically think of pumpkins as vegetables (since they are a type of squash), they are technically fruits.
+Although we typically think of pumpkins as vegetables (since they are a type of squash, like the hubbard squash), they are technically fruits.
 That’s because fruits are edible products of seed-bearing, flowering plants.

 From a botanical standpoint, a pumpkin is a cultivar of winter squash that usually comes from the Cucurbita pepo or Cucurbita maxima plants.
 It’s a member of the Cucurbitaceae plant family, which means it’s related to veggies and fruits like watermelon, zucchini and cucumber.